awsdocs/amazon-ecs-developer-guide/doc_source/container-swap.md

 ## Container swap considerations<a name="container-swap-considerations"></a>

 Consider the following when you use a per\-container swap configuration\.
-+ Swap space must be enabled and allocated on the container instance for the containers to use\.
++ Swap space must be enabled and allocated on the Amazon EC2 instance hosting your tasks for the containers to use\.
-**Note**
 By default, the Amazon ECS optimized AMIs do not have swap enabled\.
 You must enable swap on the instance to use this feature\.
 For more information, see [Instance Store Swap Volumes](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-store-swap-volumes.html) in the *Amazon EC2 User Guide for Linux Instances* or [How do I allocate memory to work as swap space in an Amazon EC2 instance by using a swap file?](https://aws.amazon.com/premiumsupport/knowledge-center/ec2-memory-swap-file/)\.
-+ The swap space container definition parameters are only supported for task definitions that use the EC2 launch type\.
++ The swap space container definition parameters are only supported for task definitions that specify the EC2 launch type\.
+These parameters are not supported for task definitions intended only for Amazon ECS on Fargate use\.
 + This feature is only supported for Linux containers\.
+Windows containers are not supported currently\.
 + If the `maxSwap` and `swappiness` container definition parameters are omitted from a task definition, each container has a default `swappiness` value of `60`\.
 Moreover, the total swap usage is limited to two times the memory reservation of the container\.